itahol/DualWieldParryingNG/README.md

-# CommonLibSSE-NG Plugin Template
+# Dual Wield Parrying NG

-Template for building SKSE plugins using the NG branch of CommonLibVR.
+A version of the [Dual Wield Parrying SKSE](https://github.com/DennisSoemers/DualWieldParryingSKSE.git) that supports newer versions of the game (1.6.1130+).

 ## Requirements